 A program of Lunch Hour Talks was instituted by the Library in 1995.
 The talks provide valuable publicity for the Library and a means of building on and connecting with its base of supporters.
-In 2017, there are five Lunch Hour Talks which will be held on Thursday 16 March, Thursday 22 June, Thursday 17 August, Thursday 12 October, Thursday 23 November at the City of Sydney Library, Customs House, Circular Quay, Sydney from noon.
-Everyone is welcome.
+In 2017, there are five Lunch Hour Talks which will be held on Thursday 16 March, Thursday 22 June, Thursday 17 August, Thursday 12 October, Thursday 23 November at the City of Sydney Library, Customs House, Circular Quay, Sydney.

 The cost is $16 for Library members and $22 for non-members.
 The cost includes a sandwich lunch.
 Payment can be made at the door.
 Please book by noon of the Monday before the talk by phoning the Library on (02) 9571 5359 or by email to email@example.com.
 A report on what lunch hour speakers had to say is published in the relevant Library newsletter.
 All newsletters from 2002 are on the website.